-It’s happened again.
-Video shows figure leaving vintage TVs on Henrico front porches
+📺It’s happened again.
+Video shows figures leaving vintage TVs on Henrico front porches

-Only this time the culprit, who apparently dropped off more than 60 TVs, was caught on one neighbor’s doorbell camera.
+Only this time the culprits, who apparently dropped off more than 50 TVs, were caught on several neighbors' doorbell cameras.

-“Does he have a TV on his head?”
-Natasha Carter wrote on Facebook.
-“What in the I love Lucy show is wrong this dude?”

-The bizarre discoveries were made by families in Wyndham Sunday morning.
+The bizarre discoveries were made by families in the Hampshire neighborhood Sunday morning.

-“Obviously these are his children and he wants to find them good homes,” Tracy Austin wrote.

-Watch CBS 6 News at 6:30 and 11 p.m. and check back with WTVR for updates on this developing story.
+Michael Kroll spotted a TV set on his doorstep when he went to let his dogs outside.

+"I thought my son brought it home, but apparently not," Kroll said.
+"I think it’s just a prank."

 Vintage TVs left on Henrico front porches in 2018